 The Gamedev.js YouTube channel reached 100 subscribers, so I was able to finally change the channel’s url to a memorable one instead of a random string, and the Gamedev.js Weekly newsletter reached 200 issues, so I decided it’s a good excuse to do a little review of other Gamedev.js-related numbers.

-Gamedev.js is the local, Polish initiative all about meetups, sometimes workshops and hackathons for Polish gamedev community, while Gamedev.js Weekly is a newsletter in English targeting global developers.
+Gamedev.js is a local, Polish initiative all about meetups, sometimes workshops and hackathons for Polish gamedev community, while Gamedev.js Weekly is a newsletter in English targeting global developers.
 Let’s see how both are doing in terms of raw numbers.

 One hundred YouTube subscribers on our channel with the recordings of Polish talks from the meetups.
 Zero budget, almost zero marketing, just those interested in the videos.